hihihippp/kinney/README.markdown

 # Story

-This code was originally part of a site (currently unreleased) created for the [Student Leadership Initiative](http://news.lib.ncsu.edu/scrc/category/student-leaders/).
+This code was originally part of the [Student Leadership Initiative](http://d.lib.ncsu.edu/student-leaders/).
 The codename for the internal project is Sleader, so this project was named Kinney.

-# Current Development
+# Requirements

-Master is Rails 4 only.
+- Rails 4
+- ElasticSearch

 # Install